pedscoffee/PhysicianPromptEngineering/contributions.md

 We are building a community-driven library, and we need your expertise.
 If you are a physician who has developed your own custom prompts, please share them!

-This submission form is designed to be simple, especially for colleagues who may not be comfortable with GitHub.

 ### What to Include

 When submitting your prompt, please include the following details so others can understand and use it effectively: